Lyukov/notes_enhancement/README.md

 ## Parameters:

-`--gray` makes grayscale image
+`--gray` makes grayscale image,

-`--sigma SIGMA` is the parameter for Gaussian filter (required for uniform lighting)
+`--sigma SIGMA` is the parameter for Gaussian filter (required for uniform lighting),

 `--thrs LOW HIGH` are two thresholds for contrast stretching.
-They specify how many pixels (in percent) will be black and non-white, respectively
+They specify how many pixels (in percent) will be black and non-white, respectively,

-`--format FMT` is the format of output image
+`--format FMT` is the format of output image.

 # Examples: